What is the Eisenhower Matrix?

-These items in your Eisenhower Matrix are not important or urgent, so you can in most cases just erase them from your list.
+These items in your Eisenhower Matrix are not essential or urgent, so you can, in most cases, erase them from your list.

 Quadrant 4 items include scrolling through Facebook, checking Twitter, or playing games.
-These tasks are fine to do if you have time or need a break from the more important and/or more urgent items, but they should not displace them on your list of priorities.
+These tasks are okay if you have time or need a break from the more important and more urgent items, but they should not displace them on your list of priorities.

 Try the Eisenhower Matrix for Yourself

-If you have an ever-growing list of goals and tasks, and you haven’t yet found a prioritization framework to help you determine which items to tackle first, drawing an Eisenhower Matrix is a good place to start.
+Subsequently, if you have an ever-growing list of goals and tasks and you haven’t yet found a prioritization framework to help you determine which items to tackle first, drawing an Eisenhower Matrix is an excellent place to start.

 Want to learn more about prioritization?
 Watch the following webinar.